Azure/enterprise-azure-policy-as-code/README.md

    * The pipeline is triggered in various ways depending on the scope you are ready to deploy to.
 See the **[pipeline documentation](Docs/Pipeline.md)** to find a more detailed explanation on how each stage of the pipeline is triggered.

 1. Create environments in Azure DevOps.
 Environments must be created to isolate deployment controls and set approval gates.
-   * Create the following three environments (case sensitive):
+   * Create the following environments (case sensitive):
    * PAC-ROLES
    * PAC-PROD
    * PAC-TEST